deepglint/UNICOM/README.md

 #### A. MLLMs Evaluation Results
 To evaluate MLCD’s performance within multimodal large language models (MLLMs), we replaced the CLIP model in [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT) with the MLCD model.
 We paired this with the [Qwen2.5-7B](https://huggingface.co/Qwen/Qwen2.5-7B) language model.
 For reproducibility, we utilized the [LLaVA-Pretrain](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain) dataset for pre-training and the [LLaVA-NeXT-Data](https://huggingface.co/datasets/lmms-lab/LLaVA-NeXT-Data) for structured fine-tuning.
 The evaluation results confirm that the MLCD model performs exceptionally well across multiple benchmarks, underscoring its effectiveness in MLLMs.

----

-Let me know if you'd like further changes!

 | Vision Tower    | MLCD (ViT_L_14_336px) | CLIP (ViT_L_14_336px) |
 |:----------------|:-------------|:-------------|